Ellusive89/Mildew-Detection-In-Cherry-Leaves-CI-PP5/README.md

 # Powdery Mildew Detection In Cherry Leaves
+Predictive Analytics project as a part of the Diploma in Full Stack Software Development from the Code Institute:
-The Powdery Mildew Detector is an application capable of determining the health status of cherry leaves by identifying if they have powdery mildew.
-By analyzing an image of a cherry leaf, the app can discern whether the leaf is healthy or affected.
+This application stands out as an innovative tool designed to evaluate the health of cherry leaves by detecting the presence of powdery mildew.
+By processing an image of a cherry leaf, the Powdery Mildew Detector is adept at distinguishing between a healthy leaf and one that's compromised.

-This application utilizes a supervised binary classification machine learning model, with the binary classifier being responsible for predicting the results.
+At the heart of this application lies a supervised binary classification machine learning model.
+This binary classifier is pivotal in making accurate predictions regarding the leaf's health status.

 ## Dataset Content